-- Client agrees that the budget agreed upon is the price of the finished film(s) alone and does not also include the raw footage / ‘rushes’ or the project file.
-These are not the end product and are therefore not considered to be part of the finished film(s).
-Producer normally charges separately and proportionately for these assets, unless written agreement has been made otherwise before the shoot.
-In cases where raw footage is supplied to and /or purchased by the Client, Producer agrees to licence this raw footage to the Client to use as if their own, though this does not mean that the Producer does not still own it (unless special arrangement is made in writing otherwise).
+- In cases where raw footage is indeed supplied to the Client, Producer agrees to licence their raw footage to the Client to use as if their own, though this does not mean that the Producer does not still own the original material (unless special arrangement is made in writing otherwise).

-- Producer does not normally offer the project file for a project, unless special arrangement has been made in writing otherwise.
+Producer does not normally offer or sell the project file for a project, unless special arrangement has been made.

 OWNERSHIP AND USAGE

 - Upon receiving full payments and reimbursements for work carried out, Producer agrees that the Client owns the finished films(s).